Opinion | A Supreme Court that still backs Obamacare won’t endorse Trump’s cockamamie coup

 “It does seem fairly clear,” Kavanaugh said Tuesday, “that the proper remedy would be to sever the mandate provision and leave the rest of the act in place — the provisions regarding preexisting conditions and the rest.”

-If Kavanaugh, and Roberts, take as dim a view of throwing out the votes of 76 million Americans, this cockamamie coup has no chance.
+If Kavanaugh, and Roberts, take as dim a view of throwing out the votes of 76 million Americans, this cockamamie coup would have no chance.

 Read more: